-- a. understand the basic rights and obligations that horizontal environmental legislation generates to potential clients; - b. understand the basic rights and obligations that sectoral environmental legislation generates to potential clients; - c. understand the main risks arising from environmental obligations, and ways to mitigate them;

-- understand the fundamentals of compliance strategies, including their design, oversight, and take-up; - e. negotiate, mediate, and arbitrate around environmental legal disputes; - f. handle disputes and litigation, including issues of indemnity and warranty claims, third party civil actions, and manage disputes with regulators; and - g. explain the key ethical issues surrounding the work of environmental lawyers.
+- a) understand the basic rights and obligations that horizontal environmental legislation generates to potential clients; - b) understand the basic rights and obligations that sectoral environmental legislation generates to potential clients; - c) understand the main risks arising from environmental obligations, and ways to mitigate them; - d) understand the fundamentals of compliance strategies, including their design, oversight, and take-up; - e) negotiate, mediate, and arbitrate around environmental legal disputes; - f) handle disputes and litigation, including issues of indemnity and warranty claims, third-party civil actions, and manage disputes with regulators; and - g) explain the key ethical issues surrounding the work of environmental lawyers.

-- Ethical issues in the practice of environmental law, including the social aspects of environmental law, the importance of the social licence to operate, the protection of the traditional knowledge of indigenous or vulnerable communities, and issues regarding land acquisition. - 2.
-Procedural law issues: - a.
-Regulatory, permit, and compliance issues. - b.
-Strategic and environmental impact assessments. - c.
-Environmental law enforcement. - d.
-Environmental disputes and litigation. - e.
-Environmental policy. - f.
-Transactional support on environmental risks and liabilities in mergers, acquisitions, disposals, financing projects, and JVs etc. - 3.
-Substantive areas (the list is illustrative as different jurisdictions may wish to focus on different areas): - a.
-Pollution, including transboundary harm from pollution. - b.
-Solid waste management and recycling. - c.
-Hazardous waste management, liability, and clean-up. - d.
-Chemicals legislation. - e.
-Climate change and green technology. - f.
-Emissions trading. - g.
-Conservation and protection of nature and biodiversity. - h.
-Product regulation. - i.
-Contaminated land and environmental liability. - j.
-Corporate governance, disclosure and access to information.

-- k.
-Private governance systems, corporate social responsibility, contractual provisions for assigning environmental liability, green labeling (FSC etc.), corporate environmental performance rating systems, environmental disclosure obligations under financial and corporate law (i.e. in relation to stakeholders), financial assurance requirements.
+Ethical issues in the practice of environmental law, including the social aspects of environmental law, the importance of the social licence to operate, the protection of the traditional knowledge of indigenous or vulnerable communities, and issues regarding land acquisition.

+- 2) Procedural law issues: - (a) regulatory, permit, and compliance issues; - (b) strategic and environmental impact assessments; - (c) environmental law enforcement; - (d) environmental disputes and litigation; - (e) environmental policy; - (f) transactional support on environmental risks and liabilities in mergers, acquisitions, disposals, financing projects, joint ventures and so on; and - 3) Substantive areas (the list is illustrative as different jurisdictions may wish to focus on different areas): - (a) pollution, including transboundary harm from pollution; - (b) solid waste management and recycling; - (c) hazardous waste management, liability, and clean-up; - (d) chemicals legislation; - (e) climate change and green technology; - (f) emissions trading; - (g) conservation and protection of nature and biodiversity; - (h) product regulation; - (i) contaminated land and environmental liability; - (j) corporate governance, disclosure and access to information; - (k) private governance systems, corporate social responsibility, contractual provisions for assigning environmental liability, green labeling (Forest Stewardship Council, etc), corporate environmental performance rating systems, environmental disclosure obligations under financial and corporate law (ie, in relation to stakeholders), financial assurance requirements;
-- I. Import/export controls.

-- m.
-Emergency response.

-- n.
-Crisis management.
+- (l) import/export controls;

+- (m) emergency response;

+- (n) crisis management;

-- o.
-Supply chain risks.
+- (o) supply chain risks; and

-- p.
-Investment law and fiduciary duties of directors to advise effectively on financial and investment operations.
+- (p) investment law and fiduciary duties of directors to advise effectively on financial and investment operations.